 Some drugs work in more than one way.
 So they are targeted as well as working with the immune system.

-Biological therapies are used to try to shrink or control advanced kidney cancer.
-This aims to help you live longer.
-These drugs often stop or slow the growth of your cancer for months, and sometimes years.
+These drugs are used to try to control advanced kidney cancer.
+They may stop or slow the growth of your cancer for months, and sometimes years.

-Different treatments work for different patients.
-Your doctor will look at your general health to decide on the best treatment for you.
+Different treatments work for different people.
+Your doctor will look at a number of factors to decide which treatment is best for you.
+This includes:

 If your treatment stops working

-If the cancer starts growing again, your doctor may recommend a second type of treatment.
+If the cancer starts growing again, your doctor may recommend another treatment.
 This is called second line treatment.

-Your treatment may include one of the drugs above.
-Or you may have bevacizumab (Avastin) with interferon.
+Your treatment might include one of the drugs above.
+Or you may have a targeted drug called axitinib.

-You might be offered biological therapy as part of a clinical trial.
+You may be offered these treatments as part of a clinical trial.